Built Beyond Belief

 Designed for low friction, the ø43 mm front fork offers superb action: smooth initial action is followed by strong damping at the end of the stroke.

 As the suspension works, a large ø32 mm free-floating piston at the bottom of the oil-damping cartridge pumps oil up to a sealed area between the inner and outer tubes.
 The oil in this area provides a friction-reducing film on which the tubes can slide against each other, resulting in extremely smooth action.

 The Ninja H2 is equipped with all the lights needed for street-legal operation.
 With the exception of the bulb illuminating the license plate, all lighting equipment on the Ninja H2 is of the LED type.
 Bright, compact LED headlamp positioned low, at the front of the upper cowl, contributes to the “Intense Force” design.
 Design of the LED front position lamps brings to mind the sharp fangs of a predator.

 High Precision Production

-Unlike a standard mass-production model, the high-precision production of the Ninja H2 requires greater hands-on participation by skilled Kawasaki craftsmen.
+Unlike a standard mass-production model, the high-precision production of the Ninja H2 Carbon requires greater hands-on participation by skilled Kawasaki craftsmen.
 Each step, from metalworking, treatment, welding, painting to assembly, fine-tuning and inspection is carefully attended to in order to create a product of superior quality.
-Within Kawasaki’s Akashi Factory, production takes place in an area dedicated exclusively to the Ninja H2.
+Within Kawasaki’s Akashi Factory, production takes place in an area dedicated exclusively to the Ninja H2 Carbon.

-- The Ninja H2 is a road registerable mass production model.
+- The 2018 Ninja H2 Carbon is a road registerable mass production model.

-- There are a limited number of specially appointed and trained Kawasaki Ninja H2/H2R Dealers selling and servicing the Ninja H2 and Ninja H2R models.
+- The Ninja H2 Carbon is Sold and Serviced by a limited number of specially appointed and trained Kawasaki Ninja H2, Ninja H2 SX SE and Ninja H2R Dealers.